Fantasy football: Jones, Roethlisberger, Wilson among best Week 12 adds

 Several players can help you this week if you need help at the quarterback position.
 Teddy Bridgewater, Daniel Jones, Mac Jones, Ben Roethlisberger, Jimmy Garoppolo and Tua Tagovailoa are among the passers to target.
 They are owned in less than 40% of fantasy leagues are get decent Week 12 matchups.

-Ty Johnson, Tevin Coleman, Marquez Valdes-Scantling, Cedric Wilson and the Dallas Cowboys defense are among my other waiver wire targets.
+Ty Johnson, Tevin Coleman, Marquez Valdes-Scantling, Cedrick Wilson and the Dallas Cowboys defense are among my other waiver wire targets.

 The Los Angeles Rams and Denver Broncos were on bye in Week 11, which means several valuable players from those teams were likely dropped in your league.
 Scan your waiver wire for those options to provide depth for your roster.